background img

 Find a place to work

-Unless your gig keeps you on the go, you need a place to perform your .
+Unless your gig keeps you on the go, you need a place to perform your business.
 Rented office space is expensive and the novelty of camping out at shops wears off fast.
 If you have the space, create a home office instead.
 When setting up your home office, don't just set a desk in your living room and call it good.
 You need a space that's free from distraction, and if you're seeing clients at home, it needs to look professional, too.
 Find an area away from the main living spaces to minimize outside noise.
 A

 room in a finished basement or detached garage are great options, especially if they have a separate entrance.
-Furnish your space with a desk, an ergonomic office chair and storage solutions for files.
-Depending on the nature of your work, you may want to set up a separate phone line for your .
-If you take calls through your cell phone, set up a Google Voice number so you're not handing out your personal phone number to .
+Furnish your space with a desk, an ergonomic office chair and storage solutions for business files.
+Depending on the nature of your work, you may want to set up a separate phone line for your business.
+If you take business calls through your cell phone, set up a Google Voice number so you're not handing out your personal phone number to .
 Lifewire explains how it works.

 Find a system